Recipe of the Week: Arden’s Dutch Oven Spaghetti With Beef

 Economics & Investing For Preppers

 Here are the latest news items and commentary on current economics news, market trends, stocks, investing opportunities, and the precious metals markets.
 We also cover hedges, derivatives, and obscura.
 Most of these items are from the “tangibles heavy” contrarian perspective of SurvivalBlog’s Founder and Senior Editor, JWR.
-Today, we look at some investing and hedging alternatives for beating inflation.
-(See the Precious Metals, Inflation Watch, and Tangibles Investing sections.)
+Today, more about the looming threat of a magazine ban in the United States.
+(See the Tangibles Investing section.)

 Precious Metals: